 We specialize in behavioral consulting and therapy services.
-Our goal is to provide highly effective treatment for autistic children and their families by following a method scientifically proven to bring clear results.
+Our goal is to provide highly effective treatment for children with autism and their families by following a method scientifically proven to bring clear results.
 We use Applied Behavior Analysis (ABA), a method based on extensive, clinical peer reviewed research.
-We are a local company which offers the benefits of lower costs, flexible service, and familiarity with community resources.
-We have been helping familes since 2001.
+We have been helping families since 2001.

 ABA uses aversives / physical punishment.

 NO. ABA therapy programs do not use physical punishment to treat autism.

 ABA is just animal training adapted for use with people.